CJBlake/feralhosting-freenas_lftp/README.md

 bash syncdownloads.sh
 ~~~

-### Setup ruTorrent to tell Freenas to download once torrent download is completed

 1. Now we need to make a script to allow the root user to run the command as (username) in the jail so that our new files have the correct permissions
 2. Type: exit (to return to root user in the jail)
 3. Run these commands: